 Ancient Robots: Archytas' Pigeon, Ctesibius' Clepsydra, and More

-The earliest beginnings of robotics can be traced back to Ancient Greece.
-Aristotle was one of the first great thinkers to consider automated tools, and how these tools would affect society at large.
+The earliest beginnings of robotics can possibly be traced back to ancient Greece.
+Aristotle was one of the first great thinkers who we know considered the possibility of automated tools.

 11th Century to the 15th Century: Humanoid Automatons and da Vinci's Knight

-Development of autonomous technologies continued well into the 11th Century and beyond throughout the world.
-One of the most important inventors during this period was Ismail al-Jazari, an engineer and mathematician from the golden age of Islam.
-Al-Jazari is credited with the creation of segmental gears and is considered by many to be the father of robotics.
-Many of his robotic creations were powered by water, and included everything from automatic doors to a humanoid autonomous waitress who could refill drinks.
+Al-Jazari is credited with the creation of segmental gears and is considered by many to be the father of automatons.
+Many of his robotic creations were powered by water and included everything from automatic doors to a humanoid autonomous waitress who could refill drinks.

 16th Century to the 18th Century: Flying Robots and Musical Automatons

-One such creation was an iron eagle made by German mathematician Johannes Müller von Königsberg, AKA Regiomontanus.
-Not a great deal is known about the construction of Regiomontanus' eagle, apart from the fact that it was made of wood and iron sometime in the 1530s.
-In 1708 author John Wilkins wrote an account of the robot eagle, claiming it had flown to greet the Prussian emperor and returned to Regiomontanus.
-Von Königsberg is also credited as having created a robotic fly which was also capable of flight.
+One such creation was an iron eagle, made by German mathematician Johannes Müller von Königsberg, AKA Regiomontanus.
+Not a great deal is known about the construction of Regiomontanus' eagle, apart from the fact that it was made of wood and iron and was constructed sometime in the 1530s.

 Vaucanson's most memorable achievement, however, was his Digesting Duck.
-The duck was notable not only for being an amusing device that appeared to eat and poop, but also as it is often considered the first device to utilize rubber tubing.
+The duck was notable not only for being an amusing device that appeared to eat and poop, but it is also often considered the first such device to utilize rubber tubing.

 The 19th Century: Chess-Playing Machines and Early Experiments With Speech

-Despite the elaborate ruse of The Turk, and the similar devices which appeared in its stead, the central conceit provided the inspiration for true chess-playing machines which would debut in the early 20th Century.
+Despite the elaborate ruse of The Turk and similar devices, the central conceit provided the inspiration for the true chess-playing machines which would debut in the early 20th Century.

-Euphonia was the culmination of 25 years of work for Faber, and debuted to audiences in 1846.
-Sadly, Victorian audiences were too unsettled by the machine's blank stare and spooky, whispered voice and the device faded into obscurity.
+Euphonia was the culmination of 25 years of work for Faber and debuted to audiences in 1846.
+Sadly, Victorian audiences were too unsettled by the machine's blank stare and spooky, whispery voice, and the device faded into obscurity.

 The Early 20th Century: El Ajedrecista, Eric, and Gakutensoku